devdave/Valheim-shenanigans/BepInEx/plugins/OdinPlus-TeleportEverything/README.md

 * Teleport Everything searches for allies within a search cylinder.
 It should not be necessary but you can configure the radius and height of the search cylinder to meet your needs.
 For example, you might set the height to 1.5 meters in order to avoid transporting allies on different levels of your base.

 #### Spawn Forward Tolerance (advanced)
 * Define how far your allies will spawn in front of you in meters.
-The default is 1 meter.
+The default is 1.5 meters.

 #### User Filter Mask / Server Filter Mask (advanced)
 * Enable Server/Player Filter Mask (advanced):